Pyrrole, Kryptopyrrole, Pyrrole Disorder, Pyrrole Condition, Pyrroluria, Kryptopyrole, Pyrole, Pyrrole syndrome:

 Use Applied Analytical Specimen Jar

-Urine is to be collected in the supplied specimen jar and immediately covered with foil which protects it from light and heat and from incidental high energy electromagnetic radiation (EMR).
+Urine is to be collected only in the AAL specimen jar containing medical grade preservative and immediately covered with foil which protects it from light and heat and from incidental high energy electromagnetic radiation (EMR).
+Any other jar will not have the required preservative inside the jar.

-The sample is to be frozen immediately and kept covered and frozen from the time of collection until the time of testing in the laboratory.
+The sample is to be frozen immediately to -30’C and kept covered and frozen from the time of collection, during transport, and until the time of testing in the laboratory.

 Transport (Collection Agency)